ringbuffer-org/Zerr/puredata/README.md

 - CrestFactor
 - Flatness
 - ZeroCrossings
-- ...
+- (and more)

 ### zerr_envelopes~

-**zerr_envelopes~** creates envelope according to the income control signal and the speaker configuration.
-The first argument assign the envelope generation mode (trajectory/trigger).
+The **zerr_envelopes~** external creates envelopes according to the incoming control signal and speaker configuration.
+The first argument specifies the envelope generation mode (trajectory/trigger).
 The second argument is the path to the speaker array configuration file.
-Relative path is supported.
+Relative paths are supported.

 ### zerr_combinator~

-**zerr_envelope_combinator~** combines the multi-channel envelopes from different generators.
-The first argument is the number of generator and the second is the channel number of every generator.
-It means that only generators with same channel number can be added together.
-Inlet number equals to source number x channel number and the inlets are grouped by source. e.g in the demo graph there are 16 inlets.
-The first 8 inlets are the 1-8 channels of the first input source.
-Inlet 9-16 is the second.
+The **zerr_combinator~** external combines multi-channel envelopes from different generators.
+The first argument specifies the number of generators, and the second specifies the channel number for each generator.
+Only generators with the same channel number can be combined.
+The inlet count equals the number of sources multiplied by the channel number, with inlets grouped by source.
+For example, in the demo patch with 16 inlets: inlets 1-8 are the channels from the first input source, and inlets 9-16 are from the second.

 ### zerr_disperser~

-**zerr_audio_disperser~** distributes the mono source audio to multi-channels by multiply it with multi-channel envelope.
-The only argument indicates the channel number.
-The first inlet receives the input of mono source audio with the rest receives the envelopes.
+The **zerr_disperser~** external distributes mono source audio to multiple channels by multiplying it with a multi-channel envelope.
+The only argument specifies the channel number.
+The first inlet receives the mono source audio, and the remaining inlets receive the envelopes.